nodejs/node/doc/api/repl.md

 ## The Node.js REPL

 Node.js itself uses the `repl` module to provide its own interactive interface for executing JavaScript.
-This can used by executing the Node.js binary without passing any arguments (or by passing the `-i` argument):
+This can be used by executing the Node.js binary without passing any arguments (or by passing the `-i` argument):

 ```js
 $ node